nazandre/thesis/centrality/README.md

 ## How to have a look to the source code of our algorithms and the ones used for comparisons?

 All the algorithm source codes are available the [applicationsSrc/centrality](applicationsSrc/centrality) folder.
-Here are links to the different main code of the algorithms:
+Here are direct links to the main code of the different algorithms:

 * [ABC-CenterV1](applicationsSrc/centrality/abcCenterV1/abcCenterV1.cpp)
 * [ABC-CenterV2](applicationsSrc/centrality/abcCenterV2/abcCenterV2.cpp)